Bhuvie/BuynSellProperty/readme.md

-Application developed using ASP and C# where we can Buy and Sell Property
+Application developed using ASP and C# where we can Buy and Sell Houses